LPS France

 Global Frequency

-• 100 impacts per second on a global scale
+• 100 impacts per second worldwide

 • 8.6 million lightning strikes per day